slhinanc/Javascript-Slider--mouse-events-/README.md

 # Javascript-Slider--mouse-events

-#### this slider style is widely used in web sites. it is running otomatically when page loads.
-In addition that it stops and you can manupilate the image by arrows when you move the cursor on arrows
+#### this slider style is widely used in web sites.
+It is otomatically running when page loads.
+In addition that It stops and you can manupilate the image by left-right arrows when you move the cursor on arrows.
+I used following javascript topics in the project.

 #### if else
 #### forEach loop